gliluaume/DbApi/README.md

 AGE   Number
 ```

-Build a class like (it just need to have a no parameter constructor) :
+Build a class like (it just need to have a no parameter constructor and tagged properties to match query result fields) :
 ```csharp
 [DbObject("Kitty")]
 public class Kitty